erictraut/mypy_issues/README.md

 ## Why is Mypy Important?
 Why do I care about mypy when I'm primarily focused on improving pyright?
 Because mypy matters.
 It's used by a large number of Python developers, and it affects the Python ecosystem.
 New typing features are often gated on mypy, and bugs in mypy affect efforts of library authors and stub maintainers to make improvements.
 I don't think of mypy as a competitor to pyright.
 Both type checkers are useful, and both projects push each other to become better for our collective users.

-It's difficult to say how the DAU (daily active user) count compares between mypy and pyright, but I think they are comparable.
-My best guess is that mypy's DAU is still somewhat higher than pyright's, even if we include Pylance users who enable type checking.
-Pypi [download stats](https://pypistats.org/packages/mypy) indicate that mypy peaks at ~750K downloads per day.
-By comparison, pyright peaks at ~40K downloads per day.
-In addition, some non-negligible fraction of Pylance's 4M active users enable type checking via pyright.

 ## Summary of Analysis
-Over the past couple weeks, I've invested many hours looking at every issue in the mypy issue tracker — about 2550 in total.
+Over the course of several weeks in Aug 2023, I read every issue in the mypy issue tracker — about 2550 at the time.
 I identified about 250 issues that were no longer applicable (most of them already fixed in the latest version of mypy), and these have been closed with the help of mypy project maintainers (thanks!).

-I've categorized the remaining issues into the following buckets:
+I categorized the remaining issues into the following buckets:
 * [Recommend close](https://github.com/erictraut/mypy_issues/blob/main/recommend_close.md#features-and-bugs-that-i-recommend-closing): issues that I recommend closing for a variety of reasons
 * [Questionable](https://github.com/erictraut/mypy_issues/blob/main/questionable.md#features-and-bugs-that-are-questionable): issues that I didn't have time to think deeply about but I consider them questionable for one reason or another; I would likely recommend closing the majority of these
 * [Features requiring standardization](https://github.com/erictraut/mypy_issues/blob/main/questionable.md#features-and-bugs-that-are-questionable): features that require new PEPs or at least a discussion in the python/typing forums; these could all be closed and redirected to python/typing